giobart/whos_that_pokemon/README.md

 #### Running the notebook

 The Train_Group_Loss.ipynb Notebook is used to train the Group Loss Model.
 To get the best results, the model was trained on the classification task for 10 epochs before training on the Group Loss which is also the same approach as in the original paper.
 In addition to that, we tuned the hyper-parameters and used the whole CelebA dataset for training and validation, and LFW for testing.
-Similar to the previous model, flags can be used to control the behavior required.
+Similar to the previous model, flags can be used to choose the behavior required.
 For example to evaluate the model on LFW, the following flags throughout the notebook should be set as following:

 ```python
 do_tune = False # we don't want to run hyper-parameter tuning